 The Temporary Deputy Speaker (Mr. Imanyara): Hon.
 Members, practically every one of you has sought to contribute to this Bill.
 So, I need your concurrence that everybody speaks for a maximum of three minutes.
-If I get that concurrence, then we will be able to move.
+If I get that concurrence, then we will be able to move on.

-Take a maximum of three minutes; if you can do it in two minutes the better.
-I will time the Members at three minutes and the lights will go off after three minutes.
+Hon.
+Members, please, take a maximum of three minutes, but if you can do it in two minutes, the better.
+I will time the Members at three minutes.
+The lights will go off after three minutes.